ArielSaldana/arielsaldana.github.io/_posts/2015-04-25-Angular-Hello-World.md

 ## Directives

 While controllers handle the business logic of angular applications, Directives handle the UI logic.
 We've already used directives in our application, such as ng-app and ng-controller.
-These directives are built ontop of Angular and are defaults.
+These directives are built on top of Angular and are defaults.
 Let's build our own directive and use it in our application.

 ```JavaScript